-Another thing I remember from my short 4 years in that house, was the very real sound of footsteps going up our stairs when we were all in the lounge watching TV together.
+Another thing I remember from my short four years in that house was the very real sound of footsteps going up our stairs when we were all in the lounge watching TV together.

 Again, upon reflection, I believe that our neighbours were the cause of this noise as they went up and down their staircase, which due to the mirror image layout of the properties, would have been directly adjacent to our own with just a wall between them.

 So, looking back on the whole episode of living in a house I grew up considering to be haunted, I am now in a position to say that I categorically no longer believe it was.